Miraculous and magic and it pulls you through somehow

 So let’s go, take one.

-After a few hours of drum and bass tracks you listen back through and decide that it’s a take.
+After a few hours of drum and bass tracking you listen back through and decide that it’s what you wanted.

 You wake up the guitarist and start trying out the different guitars.
 After trying 16 guitars, go back to the first one that the guitarist actually owns, because it sounds right.